louking/contracts/docs/contract-admin-reference.rst

 Pre Event Coordination email
 ==============================

-Before the :term:`event`, an email is sent to to assure proper coordination.
+Before the :term:`event`, an email is sent to assure proper coordination.

 If the race director contracted for finishline and/or for coursemarking, [5 days] prior to the race, the Pre Event Coordination email is sent.